What is tendonitis?

 - Take several breaks from repetitive actions like typing.

 - Avoid activities that place excessive stress on your tendons for prolonged periods of time.

 - If one type of exercise or activity causes persistent pain, try something else.

 - Inflammation and pain could be caused by doing an activity incorrectly (typing, holding a tennis racket, etc.).
 Seek professional advice to ensure that you are doing an activity properly.

 - Ensure that your work station is ergonomically correct.
 The IUPUI department of Environmental Health and Safety provides detailed information about workplace ergonomics, and they perform workstation evaluations upon request.

-If you experience symptoms of carpal tunnel syndrome or tendonitis that do not improve with the tips provided above and you think they are work-related, you may visit IUPUI Health Services.
-An IU Incident Form obtained from and signed by your supervisor is required for your visit.
+If you experience symptoms of carpal tunnel syndrome or tendonitis that do not improve with the tips provided above and you think they are work-related, please visit IUPUI Campus Health.
+An IU Injury Form obtained from and signed by your supervisor is required for your visit.
 If you do not believe your symptoms are work-related and they do not improve with self-care, visit your healthcare provider.